cpq/bare-metal-programming-guide/README.md

 a common ground for the MCU manufacturers to specify peripheral API.
 Since CMSIS is an ARM standard, and since CMSIS headers are supplied by the MCU vendor, they are the source of authority.
-Therefore, using vendor headers is is a preferred way, rather than writing definitions manually.
+Therefore, using vendor headers is a preferred way, rather than writing definitions manually.

 In this section, we will replace our API functions in the `mcu.h` by the CMSIS vendor header, and leave the rest of the firmware intact.